nanexcool/defi18n/README.md

 ## An attempt at bringing Decentralized Finance to everyone.

+## What is it

+A collection of translation strings that you can use freely on your project or dapp so that more people can be exposed to the world of Ethereum and Decentralized Finance.

 ### How to use

 Go to [https://github.com/nanexcool/defi18n](https://github.com/nanexcool/defi18n)

-Copy what you need from the `en` or `es` folders
+Copy what you need from the `en` and `es` folders (more to come I hope!)

-Use your favorite i18n tool to manage the translation strings
+Use your favorite i18n tool to manage the translation strings.

 Currently there's English and Spanish files for: